mtalko/Notes/README.md

 - separate view, db, indentity modules
 - "anti spam" middleware

-but due to lack of time it was not imlemented
+but due to lack of time it was not imlemented.

 Thanks for attention.